 US response to attack on consulate in Libya

-Palin: 'President Obama dropped the ball'
+Palin: 'The Obama administration dropped the ball'

 The comments continued to contradict initial reports that the attack was a product of angry and violent protests over an anti-Islam film.